Nmoiroux/REACT_TLGH/README.md

 Results of this RCT have been published in: Moiroux et al. Non-pyrethroid indoor residual spraying or intensive behavior change communication in combination with long-lasting insecticidal nets against malaria disease in West Africa: a pragmatic transnational cluster-randomized controlled trial.
 2025, The Lancet Global Health.

-Suggested citation: Moiroux Nicolas, Data and analyses for: Non-pyrethroid indoor residual spraying or intensive behavior change communication in combination with long-lasting insecticidal nets against malaria disease in West Africa: a pragmatic transnational cluster-randomized controlled trial.
+Suggested citation: Moiroux Nicolas, Replication data and codes for: Non-pyrethroid indoor residual spraying or intensive behavior change communication in combination with long-lasting insecticidal nets against malaria disease in West Africa: a pragmatic transnational cluster-randomized controlled trial.
 June 2025.
 Available at: https://github.com/Nmoiroux/REACT_TLGH

 ---